 This is a non-examined compulsory class for all Year 12 students.
-All students in Year 12 will have a Personal Tutor who is responsible for their academic development and pastoral support.
-Students will meet in a group for 2 hours per week where they will be taught the Year 12 Personal Tutoring Scheme of Work.
+All students in Year 12 will have a Personal Tutor (PT) who is responsible for their academic development and pastoral support.
+Students will meet with the PT in a group for 2 hours per week and follow the Year 12 Personal Tutoring Scheme of Work.
 This will help to develop student awareness of the world around them and teaches essential life skills such as independent and cooperative learning and presentation skills.
 The programme will also help to introduce key safeguarding topics and prepare students more readily for their future university applications, including supporting work experience applications.

 3.4 Mathematics and Further Mathematics

-Students undertaking the two-year A-Level Mathematics programme will have 6 hours of Mathematics in both Year 12 and Year 13.
-Those students who wish to take Further Mathematics will complete A-Level Mathematics in Year 12, and then take a one-year Further Mathematics programme in Year 13.
-These students will also join an additional Further Mathematics preparation class in Year 12 which will introduce them to some of the advanced topics in the Further Mathematics specification; this class also consolidates the students' learning of A-Level Mathematics.
-For further information about Mathematics at Ashbourne, please refer to the Mathematics and Physics Faculty Policy.
+Students undertaking the two-year A level Mathematics programme will have 6 hours of Mathematics in both Year 12 and Year 13.
+Those students who wish to take Further Mathematics will complete A level Mathematics in Year 12 (8 hours per week), and then take a one-year Further Mathematics programme in Year 13 (8 hours per week).

-Due to the intensive nature of the 18-month A-Level programme, Ashbourne provides students with additional hours for each subject.
-Dependent on the subject and academic year, Ashbourne will either organise separate groups (usually 8 hours per subject per week?) or will provide additional hours (usually 2 per week) to supplement the students Year 12 classes.
-For January entry, please contact our Admissions team.
+Due to the intensive nature of the 18-month A level programme, Ashbourne provides students with additional hours for each subject.
+Depending on the subject and academic year, Ashbourne will either organise separate groups or will provide additional hours to supplement Year 12 classes these students will join.

 4. Confirmation of timetable